datagrok-ai/public/help/develop/exercises/exercises.md

    ![exercises-semantic-tooltip](exercises-semantic-tooltip.png)
    Alternatively, you can find this information if you click on the column and expand the 'Details' pane in the property panel on the right.
-7. Now transform the previously created `complement` function into an [info panel](../how-to/add-info-panel.md): tag it with `panel` and `widgets` tags and change the output type to `widget` (see an example [here][014]).
+7. Now let’s put the result of the previously created `complement` function into an [info panel](../how-to/add-info-panel.md): tag it with `panel` and `widgets` tags and change the output type to `widget` (see an example [here][014]).
 This will instruct the platform to use the `complement` function for providing additional information for string values of the `dna_nucleotide` semantic type.
 To test it, simply open our test file, click on any cell in the `sequence`